How to design modern logos for beauty salons (+ competitor report)

 Wordmarks or Logo Symbols?

+Wordmark logos are brand names set in type.
 Why do some industries use wordmarks over logos with symbols?
 Often, wordmarks look more modern because they’re more minimal.
-This form of visual understatement enforces a brand’s confidence: The strength lies in its choice of a strong typeface.
+This form of visual understatement enforces a brand’s confidence: The strength lies in its choice of strong beauty typefaces.
 That one typeface usually reflects the brand’s design philosophy: Simple, straight cuts in fashion lines, a focus on pure ingredients in beauty products, or unique, feminine scents can all be transferred into the choice of a typeface and with that, the design of a logo.

 Wordmark logos are more minimalistic in the sense that they only have one graphic element—the typeface—to work with and therefore, more attention needs to be paid to its details.